openrails/openrails/Source/Documentation/Manual/driving.rst

 into another train or when it is part of a join-and-split function and is incorporated within another train.
 In these cases, when the coupling occurs, the player is automatically moved to the train that remains alive.

-The new player train can also request to pass signals at danger with the TAB command, and can be switched to manual mode, and moved outside its original path.
-However before switching to a further train, the new player train must be returned to the original path or put in suspend mode; or else it will disappear, as occurs for AI trains running outside their path.

-The Train List window is also available in :ref:`Timetable mode
-<timetable>`.
-In this case the names of all trains except the player train
-are shown in white (i.e. they can't be driven), however with a single click on a train in the window the external view cameras become linked to that train, as occurs with the ``<Alt+9>`` command described below.

 .. _driving-changing-view: